 Addition information is available:

 U.S. Department of Education Office for Civil Rights

 Washington, D.C.
 20202-1328

 As an incoming student at UMBC, graduate students are required to complete an online sexual misconduct prevention course.
-This course will be made available on August 14th.

 If you have questions, please contact UHS at firstname.lastname@example.org.

 The University of Maryland Baltimore County is strongly committed to the development of the student and promotion of personal integrity and self-responsibility.
 Students enrolling at UMBC become citizens of the community and are entitled to enjoy the privileges and required to assume the responsibilities associated with this affiliation.
 UMBC affirms its commitment to achieving diversity in higher education and continues to improve the quality and increase the diversity of its student body.
 The University consistently strives to create a community that welcomes and celebrates differences.
 Since the rights of all students are protected, and an atmosphere conducive to intellectual development, personal growth, and community association are to be promoted, standards and guidelines on student behavior are necessary.
 This Code of Student Conduct is intended to outline certain responsibilities and expectations of UMBC students, assist the students to understand their role in the academic community, and to establish procedures that ensure due process in the adjudication of complaints concerning students.

 The Division of Student Affairs at UMBC contains many valuable student resources under its umbrella, including the Career Center, the Counseling Center, University Health Services, and UMBC Transit.
 The following video clip provides a brief introduction to these resources.